 Chicagoans: The next time you give directions to your friends, you can thank this guy – Edward Brennan – for making it a little bit easier.

 Some of the streets have also been renamed.
 Keep in mind that some streets that are currently one name all the way east to west and north to south were sometimes over a dozen different names depending on your location.
-This 1904 map shows the layout of the city.
+These maps show the layout of the city.